masonedmison/pet_feeder/Readme.md

     ```

 3. Update system
-   * Like this:
+   1. Like this:
         ```shell
         printf("Hello, World!");
         ```

-3. We can put fenced code blocks inside nested bullets, too.
+3. We can put fenced code blocks inside nested bullets, too.3
    1. Like this:

         ```shell
         printf("Hello, World!");
         ```

+3. We can put fenced code blocks inside nested bullets, too.2
+   - Like this:

+        ```shell
+        printf("Hello, World!");
+        ```

+3. We can put fenced code blocks inside nested bullets, too.1
+   * Like this:

+        ```shell
+        printf("Hello, World!");

 5. Remove bloatware